Everything You Need to Know About Flying Allegiant Air in 2019

 When it comes to Allegiant Air, the differences from major carriers don’t stop with the booking process.
 In fact, some of the most noticeable differences come when you arrive at the airport and board your flight.

-Admittedly I didn’t become too well versed in Allegiant’s boarding process considering that I sprung for the priority access.
+Admittedly I still haven’t become too well versed in Allegiant’s boarding process considering that I’ve sprung for priority access each time (#BusinessTripWriteoff).
 That said it seems that they utilized boarding groups like most other airlines.
 When flying to Sanford, passengers would just line up once their boarding group was called but, returning from Sanford, they had a few lines already set up for each group.

 Food and beverage